If the disease is very mild, why should I be tested?

 Is there treatment for HCV?

-Yes, there are currently a few drugs that can be used to treat HCV infection.
-Most commonly, a combination of two drugs (interferon and ribavirin) is used.
-A new form of interferon, called pegylated interferon, is now used as standard treatment.
-New drugs to treat HCV are being tested currently.
-Depending on your age, gender, the genotype and viral load of HCV you have and how much damage has occurred to your liver, your likelihood of cure from HCV may range from very low to as high as 90%.
+Yes, there are currently quite a few drugs that can be used to treat HCV infection.
+Until relatively recently, a combination of two drugs (interferon and ribavirin) was used.
+New drugs to treat HCV are now available and work much better than the old treatment.
+The treatment chosen depends on many factors including your age, gender, the genotype and viral load of HCV you have and how much damage has occurred to your liver.

 Can I test myself for the virus at home?